 A standard SMS message can contain up to 160 characters.
 If you type more than 160 characters you will be charged for 2 or more SMS messages.
 Please only use the following characters in your SMS:

 It depends on which country you are sending your SMS to and which mobile provider the recipient is using.
 Each message will typically cost 1 SMS credit but check the rates on our Pricing and Coverage page first.
 Credits are purchased in “packages”.
 The bigger the package, the less the cost per message is.

 Yes, you can use our service from anywhere in the world to send SMS messages to anywhere in the world.
-However, we only accept registrations from mobile numbers inside the following countries:
+However, we only accept registrations from mobile numbers from the following countries:

 - Hong Kong